-Students are admitted to the MA program with an option in TESL.
-If a student wishes to move from this one area of specialization to another, the student must submit an application to and receive approval for that change from the Admissions Committee.
-The application must included a new statement of purpose and a new writing sample, which will be considered along with the rest of the student's graduate file.
+Students are admitted to the MA program with TESL Option.
+If a student wishes to move from one MA degree program into another MA degree program (such as the MA with TESL Option to the general MA), the student must submit an application to and receive approval for that change from the Admissions

+Committee.
+The application must include a new statement of purpose and a new writing sample, which will be considered along with the rest of the student's graduate file.
 Since this application will be an internal English Department matter, students will not pay an application fee.
-If the Admissions Committee does not grant the request, the student will have the option of continuing in the TESL option.
+If the Admissions Committee does not grant the request, the student will have the option of continuing in the area of specialization into which he or she was admitted.